GeoffCox/sterling-svelte/src/routes/components/list/+page.md

 # List

-A list of items where a single item can be selected.
+A list of items where an item can be selected.

 ## Playground